slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On analysis

 <!--
-> *"There are no facts, only interpretations."
--- Friedrich Nietzsche*
 > *"To doubt everything or to believe everything are two equally convenient solutions; both dispense the necessity of reflection."
 -- Henri Poincaré*
 > *"Anything you say before the word «but» does not count."